Player-coach: In British men's football

-Notable football player–managers include: Kenny Dalglish (Liverpool), Graeme Souness (Rangers), Glenn Hoddle (Swindon Town and Chelsea), Bryan Robson (Middlesbrough), Peter Reid (Manchester City), Ruud Gullit, Gianluca Vialli (both Chelsea).
-Dalglish won a double of the league title and FA Cup in his first season as player–manager and continued to win two more league titles and an FA Cup before retiring from playing completely five years after becoming manager.
-Souness won three Scottish league titles and several cup competitions when he was player–manager of Rangers.
+Notable football player-managers include: Kenny Dalglish (Liverpool), Graeme Souness (Rangers), Glenn Hoddle (Swindon Town and Chelsea), Bryan Robson (Middlesbrough), Peter Reid (Manchester City), Ruud Gullit, Gianluca Vialli (both Chelsea).
+Dalglish won a double of the league title and FA Cup in his first season as player-manager and continued to win two more league titles and an FA Cup before retiring from playing completely five years after becoming manager.
+Souness won three Scottish league titles and several cup competitions when he was player-manager of Rangers.
 He then succeeded Dalglish as Liverpool manager just before Rangers won another Scottish league title, but at the age of 38 he did not register himself as a player for Liverpool.
-In 1997, Ruud Gullit won the FA Cup with Chelsea in his first season as player–manager, also making history by being the first foreign and non-white manager to win a major trophy in English football.
-He was sacked nine months later, and Chelsea appointed another player–manager (Gianluca Vialli) in his place.
+In 1997, Ruud Gullit won the FA Cup with Chelsea in his first season as player-manager, also making history by being the first foreign and non-white manager to win a major trophy in English football.
+He was dismissed nine months later, and Chelsea appointed another player-manager (Gianluca Vialli) in his place.
 Within weeks of taking over, Vialli guided Chelsea to victory in the League Cup, and two months after that, they won the European Cup Winners' Cup.

-A number of bigger clubs have appointed player–managers on a temporary basis but not given them permanent contracts.
+A number of bigger clubs have appointed player-managers on a temporary basis but not given them permanent contracts.
 Notable cases include Ossie Ardiles (Tottenham Hotspur) in 1987 and Dave Watson (Everton) a decade later, although Ardiles later returned to Tottenham as manager in 1993 after managing three other clubs.
 During the first decade of the 21st century, however, the concept gradually fell into almost total disuse and was normally only practiced by smaller clubs.
-In March 2013, a BBC Sport article suggested that the concept of having a player–manager had gone out of fashion, with only two clubs in the English professional leagues using player–managers at that time.
+In March 2013, a BBC Sport article suggested that the concept of having a player-manager had gone out of fashion, with only two clubs in the English professional leagues using player-managers at that time.

-There have been five player–managers in the Premier League since 2000:
+There have been five player-managers in the Premier League since 2000: